harald42/meteor-tools.sh/README.md

 If your server happens to be an Amazon EC2 instance, uncomment the `EC2_PEM_FILE` variable and point it to your pem file.
 Meteor.sh will then do the right things for those instances.

+## Meteorite support

+Meteor.sh will detect if your project uses Meteorite and use it accordingly.